user-cont/conu/README.md

 ## Use conu for testing locally

-If you want to test your images in Openshift locally, you need to run OpenShift cluster on your host.
+If you want to test your images in OpenShift locally, you need to run OpenShift cluster on your host.
 You can install it by following instructions in [openshift/origin github repository](https://github.com/openshift/origin/) or [minishift](https://github.com/minishift/minishift)

 After that, you may need to setup cluster, here is example setup:
 ``` bash